This information is intended for use by health professionals

 Cases of capillary leak syndrome have been reported in the post marketing setting with granulocyte colony-stimulating factor use.
 These have generally occurred in patients with advanced malignant diseases, sepsis, taking multiple chemotherapy medicinal products or undergoing apheresis (see section 4.4).

 The experience in children is limited.
 A higher frequency of serious adverse reactions in younger children aged 0-5 years (92 %) has been observed compared to older children aged 6-11 and 12-21 years respectively (80 % and 67 %) and adults.
-The most common adverse reaction reported was bone pain (see section 5.1 and 5.2).
+The most common adverse reaction reported was bone pain (see sections 5.1 and 5.2).

 Reporting of suspected adverse reactions